Latin Third Experience = Intermediate Latin

 Limited accommodation is available through Ealing Abbey house for guests or other religious houses or nearby.

-Residential students may arrange to depart depart after their last Friday session or on the next day, Saturday.
+Residential students may arrange to depart depart after their last session on Friday 28 August or on the next day, Saturday 29 August.